JoshuaManuel/biblio/README.md

 # Biblio

+An app to help you create APA, MLA, and Chicago-style citations quickly and easily!

 ## How it works:

 Just fill in the fields and then click on the completed citations to copy them to your clipboard!